alan-turing-institute/trustworthy-assurance/docs/dmh-report/about.md

 ![Illustration of female researcher sitting at desk](https://raw.githubusercontent.com/alan-turing-institute/trustworthy-assurance/main/docs/assets/images/about.png)

 Welcome to the online version of a report titled, 'Trustworthy Assurance of Digital Mental Healthcare'.
+Please use the links below to navigate through the report's chapters, or access information about funding and acknowledgements below.

+This report was authored and produced by [Dr Christopher Burr](https://www.turing.ac.uk/people/researchers/christopher-burr) and [Rosamund Powell](https://www.turing.ac.uk/people/researchers/rosamund-powell) (Public Policy Programme, The Alan Turing Institute).

+Illustrations by Jonny Lighthands: www.jonnylighthands.co.uk

+Graphic Design of the PDF report by Nerea Gómez: www.nereagomez.com

 ## Table of Contents